267258,268539,268208,264321

 Of course, a more practical difference between DDR4 and DDR5 is that they are compatible with different generations of CPUs.
 If you use an AMD Ryzen 5000 series or older, you can only use DDR4 memory.
 You’ll have to have bought one of the new AMD Ryzen 7000 series CPUs with a compatible motherboard to use DDR5.
 Of course, there’s also Intel’s Alder Lake CPUs to consider too.

-Well, it depends on a number of factors.
-For example, certain game titles are more dependent on CPU performance, such as Microsoft Flight Simulator.
-FPS performance can be significantly improved by upgrading your RAM, as it removes bottlenecks on your CPU’s performance.
+Well, it depends on a number of factors, but in short, it doesn’t matter for gaming unless a 2-5% performance uplift is worth the money upgrading your RAM.
+Specific game titles are more dependent on CPU performance, such as Microsoft Flight Simulator.
+So FPS performance can be boosted by upgrading your RAM, as it removes bottlenecks in your CPU’s performance.
+However, remember to manage your expectations.

 DDR4 vs DDR5 – price